lorenzoceccanti/ComputerNetworksWhatsApp/README.md

 # ComputerNetworksWhatsApp
 Project for the Computer Networks course at Bachelor Degree, discussed on January 2023

+# A detailed description could be found here:
+Relazione.pdf

 # Description:
 The project consisted in developing an hybrid client-server and Peer to Peer C application.
 The application is an instant-messaging application: